HoangLa95/qualitedevs2/PSs/ps2.md

 **Encapsulation** is essential for protecting the sensitive data of your object.
 Therefore, it is important to declare the attributes of your class as `private`.
 As a result, it is necessary to use `get` (to access) and `set` (to modify) methods for these attributes.
+These methods should not be defined systematically.
+Only define `get` methods for attributes that need to be accessed, and `set` methods for attributes that are allowed to be modified from outside the class.

 The recommended naming convention for these methods is `getAttributeName` and `setAttributeName` (without the `m` prefix).
 :::